Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 #### Amulets against refactoring ⬇️

-> Sometimes it's better to curse in the darkness than to light a single candle.\
+> Somewhere it's better to curse in the darkness than to light even a single candle.\
 (Attributed to _Ferdinand von Zepellin_ or _von Hindenburg_)

 #### Handshake thru generations